How to Become a Teacher in Iowa

-Complete Your Education Requirements for Teaching in Iowa
+Earn a Bachelor's in Education to Meet the Requirements for a Teaching Certificate in Iowa

-In order to teach professionally in the state of Iowa, you will need to have at least a Bachelor's Degree.
-In addition, you will will be required to complete a teacher education program.
+In order to teach professionally in the state of Iowa, you will need to have at least a bachelor's in education that includes a state-approved teacher preparation program.